davidsteimle/RemoteInfoGather/README.md

 Send that in an email and they can ``$DavesResults = Get-Content ./MyResults.json | ConvertFrom-Json``, or drop it on a web server, and they can ``$DavesResults = Invoke-RestMethod -Uri https://davidsteimle.net/rtpsug/MyResults.json`` and they have all the data, and can do with it what they like.

 However, that is a whole lot of data.
-Sometimes it is best to give what was aked for, so in this case we might want to build an accessible data set which we can work with.
+Sometimes it is best to give what was asked for, so in this case we might want to build an accessible data set which includes the requested items in a flat object.

 ### Trim That Data